FredsTechVerse/messaging_app/README.md

 - One message equivalent to 160 characters
 - Sending messages to other lines costs double and doesn't use your senderID , uses africas talking default sender ID
 - Individualized & uniform responses for each message sent.

+### SHADCDN/UI

+- Wonderful realization using its components as normal html components

 ### INSUFFICIENT BALANCE / ERROR MESSAGE